rockroman/CI_PP4-Knowledge-Flow/README.md

 </details>

 ### Fonts
-Google fonts "Ubuntu sans-serif " were used for this project as It offers modern and versatile design and  is optimized for on-screen legibility.
+Google fonts "'Rubik', sans-serif" modern and versatile font were used for this project as it offers  clean and legible design, which makes it easy to read on screens of different sizes and resolutions.
+It has a neutral appearance and doesn't have any distracting features that can make it difficult to read.
-<details><summary>See Ubuntu font</summary>
+<details><summary>See Rubik font</summary>
 <img src="docs/readme/color-pallet-PP4.png">
 </details>